StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ### GPS Signal Performance

 For each GPS I will measure the signal receiving performance the GPS.
-For this we will use the Ucenter application which when connected to a GPS produces a chart of satellite received satellites and their signal strengths.
+For this we will use the U-center application which when connected to a GPS produces a chart of satellite received satellites and their signal strengths.
 GPSs with a good signal performance will achieve initial lock quicker, work better in more marginal conditions and will overall require less power to operate.

-Ucenter uses the NMEA GSV sentence to obtain the signal strengths of the satellites;
+U-center uses the NMEA GSV sentence to obtain the signal strengths of the satellites;

 *Signal strength, in dB-Hz (0 - 99)
 To compare with SNR values found in Bin messages (such as Bin96) subtract 30 from this signal strength value for an approximate SNR value
 SS - 30 = SNR (from Bin message)*

 A signal level of 26 or lower is marginal and you may not get a fix, or it could take a long time.
-A value of 40 or more is a strong signal. if a GPS is receiving 3 or more satellites at this signal level or greater then it can be expected to aquire a fix in 30-50 seconds from cold.
+A value of 40 or more is a strong signal. if a GPS is receiving 3 or more satellites at this signal level or greater then it can be expected to acquire a fix in 30-50 seconds from cold.

-The Ucenter application is designed for Ublox GPSs but it will display satellite information for other GPS makes also.
+The U-center application is designed for Ublox GPSs but it will display satellite information for other GPS makes also.

 In the roof of my shed I have a clear plastic panel and I placed the GPSs in turn underneath this on a high shelf.
 The location was not ideal for good GPS reception but indicative of a slightly marginal situation.